mayumih387/route360/src/content/pages/about/en.md

 - Gatsby.js + Markdown

 I first developed this website with Next.js in September 2022, then rebuilt it with Gatsby.js in May 2023.
-Hosted by [Vercel](https://vercel.com/).
+Hosted by [Cloudflare Pages](https://www.cloudflare.com/products/pages/).